jdmg94/react-native-webrtc-example/README.md

 ## Usage

-First you need to start the signaling server so we can handle the peer activity, you can do this by running `cd ./backend && npm install && npm start` on a terminal window located at the project's path.
+First you need to start the signaling server so we can handle the peer activity, you can do this by running `cd ./backend && npm install && npm start` on a terminal window located at the project's root.

 Once you have the signaling server up you need to launch the client app and the process is a little different for each platform.
 For the best DX you should use a real device.

 ### Android

-For Android the setup has been tweaked for `react-native^0.60` and if you want to replicate this on your own project you should take a look at the following files to extrapolate the config:
+The setup has been tweaked for `react-native^0.60` and if you want to replicate this on your own project, for Android, you should take a look at the following files to extrapolate the config:

 -  `./android/settings.graddle`
 -  `./android/graddle.properties`